Newport, St Woolos Cathedral

 According to legend, Gwynllwy (the original Welsh form of the English 'Woolos') was a 5th century Lord of Gwynllwg.
 He was converted to Christianity by Tathan of Gwent, and founded a church here around 500AD.
 Another version of the story says that Woolos, having failed to woo the Christian daughter of Brychan, kidnapped her and made her his wife.
 Her piety, and that of her son Cadog, convinced him to convert to Christianity.

-A dream instructed him to find build the church were he found a white ox with a black spot on its forehead.
+A dream instructed him to find build the church where he found a white ox with a black spot on its forehead.
 This he did, and was later buried in the church after he died.
 Gwynllwy, and Cadog after him, founded churches throughout the area that is now Monmouthshire and Gwent.

 When the Normans conquered this area of southern Wales they built a new church east of the chapel.
 Both church and chapel had separate entrances, with no link between the two buildings.
 The Galilee chapel is a feature known in only 2 other British sites; at Durham Cathedral and Glastonbury abbey.
 Interestingly, Durham also has a foundation story with a white ox, similar to the tale of St Woolos' foundation.